 Thus Hume himself contends that given certain specific empirical circumstances, a particular type of ordering of perceptions in a sense necessarily comes about.

-The argument also does not fall to a further concern of Guyer's, that Kant assumes without defense that all knowledge of necessity is grounded in a priori concepts.
-For we need not interpret Kant as arguing directly from (U-N) to the claim that the categories correctly apply to objects in our experience.
-Rather, we should see him as advancing his claim for the applicability of the categories by ruling out association as an explanation for (U-N).
-We might divide this transition into three steps:
+A further concern of Guyer's is that Kant assumes without defense that all knowledge of necessity is grounded in a priori concepts.
+But, in response, perhaps we need not interpret Kant as arguing directly from (U-N) to the claim that the categories correctly apply to objects in our experience.
+Rather, we might see him as advancing his claim for the applicability of the categories by ruling out association as an explanation for (U-N).
+This transition can be divided into three steps:

 - To explain the truth of (U-N), we must have a mental faculty other than association for ordering representations.

 - This faculty does not consist solely of sensory items.

 - This faculty must employ a priori concepts, the categories in particular.

 The challenge Kant issues is to explain why, under normal conditions, the ordering in question is universal and necessary.
 Part of the best explanation, he believes, is (a), that we must have a faculty for ordering the representations.
 Hume might agree with this conclusion, supposing a sufficiently thin conception of ‘faculty’.
 Yet he would deny (b), that this faculty does not consist solely of sensory items.
 Kant argues that the Humean proposal for a faculty that consists solely of sensory items, the faculty of association, cannot account for the truth of propositions such as (U-N), for the very paradigms of association, such as word association, and the association of topics in a conversation, do not exhibit the requisite universality and necessity.
 The alternative that can account for the truth of propositions such as (U-N) involves affirming (c), that the faculty in question must be one that employs the categories.